 I want the reverse pattern (the LED is On when the time is updated and it is Off at 0.5 second later).
 So, I will add an invert logic before the LED like:

-I have a plan to use this square wave output of the DS1307 for generating an interrupt to instruct the MCU to read time from the DS1307 and I will keep in mind that "The clock is updated at the
+I have a plan to use this square wave output of the DS1307 for generating an interrupt to instruct the MCU to read time from the DS1307 and I will keep in mind that "The clock is updated at the falling edge of the square wave".
+The complete clock will be posted here later.

 3D Electronics Design